kwabenasapong/openpldoc/manual/source/songs.rst

 Not all of the verses are in use."

 .. image:: pics/song_edit_verse_in_use.png

+If you have not entered a verse order you will in the same place see a notification saying "**Warning:** You have not entered a verse order."

 **Clone:**
     OpenLP gives you the ability to clone a song.
 This could be useful if you